 |Non-compliance with regulations (laws, rules, Ethical Commitments, corporate policies, agreements, etc.)||Non-compliance with legal regulations|

 Non-compliance with TIMBRO’s guidelines and policies

 Non-compliance with contracts, terms of adhesion/commitments etc.

 Careless use of information

 Misuse of information for the benefit of third parties

 Misuse of own or rented equipment, systems, vehicles

 Misuse of the Internet in the workplace

-Improper conduct in the relationship with the Public Sector
+Inadequate conduct in relationships with the Public Sector

-Improper conduct in the relationship with the Third Sector
+Inadequate conduct in relationships with the Third Sector

 Bank card fraud